If you’ve ever wanted to become a multi-millionaire but you’re not sure how to go about it, creating a mobile app game is one way to get there.

 How To Create A Game App: 7 Best Practices To Follow

 If you decide to create a mobile game the hard way – using extensive coding knowledge – there are some best practices you should adhere to in order to make the final product a success.

 Before even beginning a game app project, you should establish your exact target audience.

 Knowing their preferences and needs will make it easier to build a game that meets their expectations and engages the largest number of potential players.
 Defining your users will assist you in creating a user-focused design.

 The most effective way to do this is to develop a very simple prototype of your game and get as much feedback as possible from a focus group.

 Don’t forget to explore your competitors’ game portfolio in the process.
-Consider adapting the elements of the games you liked and apply their insight into your final design.
+Consider adapting the elements of the games you liked and apply their insight to your final design.

 2. Make Sure The Game Is Accessible To All

 Keep in mind that your target audience will be comprised of different players with different playing styles.